evrenvural/homeworks/README.md

 # homeworks
-There are projects I build at university in this repository.
+There are projects I built at university in this repository.